Seteeri/Particle/README.md

 ideas of Blender, Emacs, and other programs to abstract a consistent, extensible, and ultimately efficient UI that could incorporate tried-and-true concepts like the command-line interface but also visualize the different types of data today.

+> Successful programming is all about managing complexity.

 It is a fusion between expressive creative coding through frameworks like Cinder, openFrameworks or Processing, and more convergent tools such